vvizardev/polymarket-arbitrage-bot/README.md

 ---

-### Contact to Developer
+### From Developer

+Please note that Polymarket has regional restrictions.

-For support and further inquiries, please connect via Telegram: 📞 [vvizardev](https://t.me/vvizardev)
+If you need support or have any questions, feel free to reach out via Telegram: 📞 [vvizardev](https://t.me/vvizardev)

 ## Configuration